konradochedzan/Selected-Quantitative-Tools/README.md

 | CNN + Autoencoder | 0.216 | 0.158 | 0.058 |
 | CNN | 1.521 | 0.143 | 1.378 |

 Autoencoder preprocessing materially improves the simpler models in rolling validation.
-FeedForward improves from \(5.900\) to \(0.160\), and CNN improves from \(1.521\) to \(0.216\), both in \(MSE\times 10^3\).
+FeedForward improves from $5.900$ to $0.160$, and CNN improves from $1.521$ to $0.216$, both in $MSE\times 10^3$.
 This supports the interpretation that autoencoder features remove noise and redundant indicators that simple architectures cannot filter internally.

 For advanced sequence models, the effect is more nuanced.
 LSTM + Autoencoder has the lowest MSE, but its forecasts are comparatively smooth and close to the long-run mean.
 Transformer + Autoencoder is also much more stable than the raw Transformer in rolling validation.
 TFT behaves differently: the raw TFT has worse MSE than the autoencoder TFT in expanding validation, but it is more responsive to extreme market conditions and produces a broader range of predictions.

 Hit-rate results add a second view of performance.
-In expanding validation, raw TFT reaches the strongest test hit rate, approximately \(58.4\%\), while FeedForward, LSTM, and their autoencoder variants are mostly in the low-to-mid \(50\%\) range.
+In expanding validation, raw TFT reaches the strongest test hit rate, approximately $58.4\%$, while FeedForward, LSTM, and their autoencoder variants are mostly in the low-to-mid $50\%$ range.
 This matters because low MSE and useful directional classification are not identical objectives.
 A model can reduce squared error by staying close to zero, but such a model may miss profitable directional moves.

 The Sharpe-ratio results are weaker than the point-forecast results.
 Average out-of-sample Sharpe ratios are negative across the final model set, mainly because several folds have large losses and high fold-to-fold variance.
 Many individual folds still show positive Sharpe, so the result should be read as evidence that direct return prediction is not automatically a complete trading strategy.
 Position sizing, risk control, transaction costs, and model mixing would need to be handled separately.